 Schiller traces these metamorphoses through three critically important and interlinked realms.
-Parts I and II deal with the overwhelmingly "neoliberal" or market-driven policies that influence and govern the telecommunications system and their empowerment of transnational corporations while at the same time exacerbating existing social inequalities.
+Parts I and II deal with the overwhelmingly "neoliberal" or market-driven policies that influence and govern the telecommunications system and their empowerment of transnational corporations while at the same time exacerbating exisiting social inequalities.
 Part III shows how cyberspace offers uniquely supple instruments with which to cultivate and deepen consumerism on a transnational scale, especially among privileged groups.
 Finally, Part IV shows how digital capitalism has already overtaken education, placing it at the mercy of a proprietary market logic.

 —Robert W. McChesney, University of Illinois at Urbana-Champaign, author Rich Media, Poor Democracy: Communication Politics in Dubious Times

 —Richard B. DuBoff, Professor of Economics, Bryn Mawr College

 —Robert McChesney, Lingua Franca, "Breakthrough Books"